Catalog of Record

 Students are strongly encouraged to enroll in ACA 111 or ACA 122 during their first semester at the College.

-The Tutorial Center is located on the first floor of the LAP/Science Building.
-It provides students with opportunities to (1) increase their knowledge and skills through research and computer-assisted instruction, (2) receive tutorial assistance in mastering required standards of performance in a particular program, and (3) increase their knowledge and skills through use of enrichment activities.
+The Academic Success Center provides students with opportunities to (1) increase their knowledge and skills through research and computer-assisted instruction, (2) receive tutorial assistance in mastering required standards of performance in a particular program, and (3) increase their knowledge and skills through use of enrichment activities.
 Peer tutors are available to support students with the use of equipment and software.
-Online tutoring at no cost is also available to all LCC curriculum students in many subjects through a link in every Moodle course.
+Online tutoring, at no cost, is also available to all LCC curriculum students in many subjects through a link in every Moodle course.